Introduction

 How did Kelly Clarkson really lose her weight?

-Kelly Clarkson has attributed her weight loss to dietary change, walking, and physician-guided medical support.
+Kelly Clarkson has attributed her weight loss to dietary change, walking, and physician guided medical support.
 It appears likely multiple factors were involved.

 Do I still need diet and exercise?

-Yes.
-Probably more than many advertisements imply.
 Medication may help regulate appetite, but it does not replace foundational habits.

 How fast will I lose weight?

-That varies.
-Some people respond quickly.
 Others lose steadily over longer periods.
-Rapid results should not be assumed.

 Can I switch between injections?